 Is Florida a no-fault state?

-Yes, Florida is one of twelve states that follow no-fault laws.
-As we mentioned, in a no-fault state, a driver’s PIP insurance will pay for medical expenses and lost wages for themselves and their passengers up to policy limits after an accident, regardless of who caused the crash.
+Yes, Florida is one of 12 states that follow no-fault laws.
+As mentioned, in a no-fault state, a driver’s PIP insurance will pay for medical expenses and lost wages for themselves and their passengers up to policy limits after an accident, regardless of who caused the crash.
 PDL insurance pays to repair damage to other people’s property.

 Penalties for driving without insurance in Florida